Chuck-a-Bucka

 It always woke me up in cold sweat in the dead of the night.

 What happened next?
-Nothing special, just every month the dream repeated itself exactly to the last breath.
+Nothing special, every month the dream repeated itself exactly to the last breath.
 Parents were not particularly intrigued by my stories.
-You know, children say a lot of things for the most part no one listens to.
+You know, children say a lot of stuff for the most part no one listens to.
 Usually, my moans were followed by compassionate replies, as such: “Yeah, sweety, okay, everything will be fine, honey, it's just a dream, it's not real.”

-Well, guess what?
-It didn't seem so unreal to me then... being all alone in the apartment, somewhere from the depths of beyond I kept on hearing a rattling mumbling whisper and the fear of being paralyzed, just like in that ill-fated dream kept me bound to this reality.
-So, I sang, or talked to myself as to avoid the repetition of those sensations in every way possible.
-After six, or eight such cycles, I spilled everything to my grandmother.
+Being all alone in the apartment, somewhere from the depths of beyond I kept on hearing a rattling mumbling whisper and the fear of being paralyzed, just like in that ill-fated dream kept me bound to this reality.

 - You no sleep… why? - she asked.